Jun711/jun711.github.io/_posts/2019-06-11-aws-lambda-and-multi-threading-in-python.md

 ```

 ## Summary
-You can use Python ThreadPoolExecutor to execute some functions concurrently to reduce total runtime possibly at the expense of higher memory usage.
+You can use Python ThreadPoolExecutor to execute functions concurrently to reduce total runtime possibly at the expense of higher memory usage.

 {% include eof.md %}